klajo4/burgfalkenscenery/README.md

 ## Update
-If you have already installed an older version of the burgfalke scenery, you can simply replace
+If you have already installed an older version of the burgfalke scenery, you can simply replace 2 files:
 1.	```C:\Benutzer\…..\Dokumente\aeroflyRC7\scenery\burgfalken.tsc```
 	by https://github.com/klajo4/burgfalkenscenery/blob/master/scenery/raw/burgfalken.tsc